Murder She Purred: A Mrs. Murphy Mystery: Reception

 The movie critic site, Rotten Tomatoes applauded the film with a good review and a 75% approval rating.
 Michael Dequina of TheMovieReport.com wrote in Rotten Tomatoes, “If you adore the sight of cute animals spouting cutesy voiced-over dialogue and doing cutesy things such as, say, investigating a murder, then by all means go and check it out.”

 Ray Richmond from Variety magazine did not like the film and gave it a bad review, stating, "This installment of The Wonderful World of Disney, based on the 'Mrs. Murphy' series of mystery novels penned by Rita Mae Brown, is pretty much as dumb as it gets, giving us a dog and a cat who solve crimes (Mrs. Murphy is the cat) and a starring role for Ricki Lake that makes her lowbrow daytime yakfest seem like 'Frontline' by comparison.
 Disney has been reduced to ripping off itself — or didn't anyone see 'Homeward Bound' and its sequel?".

-Cat Tribune says it's worth a look or two.
-The animals act well, are attentive, and follow directions.
-The animal trainers are invisible to the audience, and the unexpected actions of their animals are amazing.
-This movie is very entertaining.
+Writing in Cat Tribune, a reviewer described the film as worth watching, praising the convincing performances of the animal cast, the effectiveness of the training and the entertainment value of the animals' unexpected behaviour.